Mobile Application Security: Checklist for Data Security and Vulnerabilities

-Last year, due to a third-party code involved, more than 1400 vulnerabilities were introduced into ColdFusion’s Pyxis supply station.
+In 2017, due to a third-party code involved, more than 1400 vulnerabilities were introduced into ColdFusion’s Pyxis supply station.
 Most of these vulnerabilities allowed attackers to exploit the system remotely.

 We insist on keeping a security policy that any 3rd party or open-source code being added has to go through exhaustive security testing to ensure that deployment of this code in the production environment won’t make the application vulnerable.

 One should also remain updated with CVE’s dictionary to keep in touch with common known security vulnerabilities in open-source tools.

 The network connection between the mobile application and server, if not secured properly is prone to man-in-the-middle-attack.
 The validating authenticity of security certificates helps to eliminate illegal access by attackers.

 Always make sure that your application’s code acknowledges valid security certifications and blocks any request with invalid self-signed-certificates.